269an/saveairrack/README.md

 # saveairrack
 instagram bots to save airrack

 1. The Main File is AI.py .
 This is the python file you want to execute.
+It is named AI because I was using it for a different project ignore the name I don't know how to change it in github
 2. You might have to install certain import files otherwise it will give error